uk-carpentries/2021-06-08-manchester-online/index.md

   can use http://itouchmap.com/latlong.html to find the lat/long of an address.
   -->

+<h3 id="where">Audience</h3>
+The workshop is aimed at postgraduate students and research staff at the University of Manchester.
+You don't need to have any previous knowledge of the tools that will be presented at the workshop.

 <h3 id="where">When & Where</h3>
 {% assign inperson = "false" %}
 {% for loc in page.locations %}